What Is A Tender Agreement In Healthcare?

 No, nurses and midwives are not required to work with a tendered agency.
 However, tendered agencies are typically prioritised for government-funded roles, which means better access to public hospital contracts, more consistent work opportunities, and earlier consideration for placements.

 Yes, if an agency holds tender agreements in multiple states or territories, you can access roles across different regions without re-registering with new agencies.
 This makes it easier to move between contracts and maintain continuity of work as a nurse or midwife.
+Affinity Nursing is the only agency in Australia that is tendered in all states and territories.

 You can ask the agency directly whether they are tendered with state or territory health departments.
 Reputable agencies will be transparent about their tender status.